fruitsamples/TopPaid/ReadMe.txt

 When upgrading your application to "universal", you need to take into consideration several things:

 ¥ Revisiting your Model-View-Controller structure of your application.
 Since you are supporting two devices, you will have to factor out two separate view designs apart for each device.
-This will mean different UI layouts between iPhone and iPad or multiple nibs supporting them.
+This will mean different UI layouts between iPhone/iPod touch and iPad or multiple nibs supporting them.

 ¥ Grouping shared code and resources and then separate out specific iPad and iPhone code and resources.
 This is mostly an organizational effort you go through in Xcode to keep things well organized.